kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

     let iHA = Any2Hashable(12)
     let i2HA = Any2Hashable(UInt8(12))
-    let sHA = Any2Hashable("bj")
+    let sHA = Any2Hashable(“bj”)
     iHA == sHA     // FALSE
     iHA == i2HA    // TRUE :: Lookout

-As you can see, although the first comparion looks correct, the second one is somewhat a lie. **Swift is TypeSafe**.
-"A Int with 12 is not equal with Int8 with 12."
+As you can see, although the first comparison looks correct, the second one is somewhat a lie. **Swift is TypeSafe**.
+“A Int with 12 is not equal with Int8 with 12.”
 The underlying memory representation are different and it should not be equal.
 Although it seems.
 With our implementation of Any2Hashable we completely ignored the underlying type for sake of brevity.
 However, Swift standard library goes in length to fix this subtle fact.

     let swiftInt64Hashable = Int(12) as AnyHashable
     let swiftInt8Hashable = Int8(12) as AnyHashable
     swiftInt8Hashable == swiftInt64Hashable  // FALSE

-We shall see how do they actually preserve type info during the comaprision although AnyHashable, from the outside, is a type erased container for Hashable.
+We shall see how do they actually preserve type info during the comparison although AnyHashable, from the outside, is a type erased container for Hashable.

 ### Step 3: Bringing back the Type info